-- o Formally accept by making a deposit to the college of their choice - Students need to accept their financial aid awards, grants and Federal Student Loans they were offered from the college they are attending.
-This is usually done online through the college Accepted Students portal, where their Acceptance/Financial Aid offer is located. - Students need to sign and date the Master Promissory Note (MPN).
+- Formally accept by making a deposit to the college of their choice.
+Please ask for help if the student's family cannot fund the payment. - Students need to accept their financial aid awards and grants they were offered from the college they are attending.
+This is usually done online through the college Accepted Students portal, where their Acceptance/Financial Aid offer is located. - o Federal Student Loans are the last to be accepted.
+(Only if needed) - Students need to sign and date the Master Promissory Note (MPN).
 They will find this document in the Financial Aid area of the college Accepted Students portal.
 This is the actual loan agreement for their Federal Student Loan(s). - Students need to read and acknowledge the college's "Entrance Counseling."
 Also found on the Accepted Students portal in the Financial Aid section.
 This information is presented to students to ensure they understand the responsibilities and obligations they are assuming with their FAFSA loans.

-It is A LOT, but just remember the Future 5 staff is here with you - every step of the way!!!
-Together WE'VE GOT THIS!!!!!
+It is a lot, but just remember the Future 5 staff is here with you - every step of the way!
+Together we've got this!

-THANK YOU!!!
+THANK YOU